Pawan-Nishad/Data-Analysis-Dashboard/README.md

 - Clothing-related categories showed the highest sales contribution.
 - 92% of total orders were successfully delivered, indicating strong order fulfillment performance.

+## 💡 Business Recommendations

+- Focus marketing campaigns on women customers, as they contribute the highest share of sales.
+- Increase promotional offers during high-performing months like March to maximize revenue.
+- Strengthen inventory and logistics in top-performing states such as Maharashtra and Karnataka.
+- Target the Adult age group (30–49 years) with personalized offers and discounts.
+- Invest more in high-performing channels like Amazon and Flipkart to boost overall sales.